Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/README.md

   - Render the jupyter-notebook in [github](https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatEstimate.ipynb).

-  - Download the plain python in the directory 'python'.
+  - Download the plain python source in the directory 'python', or the entire github repository.